International Association for Computer Information Systems

-Published 4 times a year, Issues in Information Systems (IIS) journal is a refereed (double-blind peer review) publication (ISSN 1529-7314).
-IIS publishes the latest research in practice and pedagogical topics that focus on how information systems are used to support organizations or enhance the educational process.
-To submit a manuscript click here.
-All manuscripts must be the authors' original, unpublished work.
-The manuscript must not be under consideration for publication elsewhere.
-Please refer to the submission guidelines/instructions for authors before submitting your paper.
-Authors must review the IIS Publication Ethics before submitting their papers.
-The journal also publishes very high-marked refereed (double-blind peer review) papers that are selected from the IACIS conference.
-Papers are published online as soon as they are accepted.
-There are no submission fees or publication fees or page charges.
+Published 4 times a year, Issues in Information Systems (IIS) is an open access refereed (double-blind peer review) publication (ISSN 1529-7314).
+IIS is an Scopus-indexed journal that publishes the latest research in practice and pedagogical topics that focus on how information systems are used to support organizations or enhance the educational process.
+The journal also publishes high-marked refereed (double-blind) papers that are selected by editors from the IACIS conference.

 Manuscripts will be reviewed by the IIS Screening Committee which includes the editor and the associate editors within two to three weeks from the time of submission.
 The corresponding author will then be contacted with news of whether or not the submission will be advanced to the first round of blind reviews (or is being rejected as not suitable for publication in the journal).
 Typically, the blind review process takes approximately twelve to sixteen weeks.
 The IIS does not process any submission that does not comply with the requirements found in the submission guidelines.
+Papers are published online as soon as they are accepted.

 Scopus (Issues in Information Systems has been accepted for inclusion in Scopus as of 15-Nov-2022.)